aashuparajuli/markdown-to-html/benchmarks/benchmark_info.md

 - using parse_text_formatting::process_bold
 - using parse_text_formatting::process_italics

+v3: Changed process_italics to use
+- using parse_text_formatting::process_bold
+- using parse_text_formatting::process_italics

 # Time data

 calculating by running the execute_benchmark.sh, which runs `cargo run` 100 times and calculates the mean execution ti